ant-media/ant-media-documentation/docs/guides/installing-on-linux/upgrading-ant-media-server.md

 This guide explains how to upgrade the Ant Media Server from an earlier version to the latest version.

 - There are two ways to upgrade your Ant Media Server to the latest edition.
 1. Using the ```upgrade.sh``` script that automatically gets the latest version of the Ant Media Server and makes the upgrade.
-This script is available under the ```usr/local/antmedia``` directory for Ant Media Server version 2.9.0 and above.
+This script is available under the ```usr/local/antmedia``` directory by default for Ant Media Server version 2.9.0 and above.

 2. Using the ```install_ant-media-server.sh``` script and manually passing the Ant Media Server installation zip file.
-This approach can be used with every version of Ant Media Server.

 ## Upgrading with the ```upgrade.sh``` script

 :::info
-This approach is valid for Ant Media Server version 2.9.0 and above.
+This script is available under the installation directory for Ant Media Server version 2.9.0 and above.
+If you want to use the script with an older version, kindly get the script from [here](https://github.com/ant-media/Ant-Media-Server/blob/master/src/main/server/upgrade.sh)
 :::

 **1. SSH into your Ant Media Server instance.**